Afterschool

 Advanced

-Afterschool Leaderhip Program
+Afterschool Leadership Program

 A cohort of 20-25 youth who exhibit independence and passion for technical culinary arts skills gather weekly to learn complicated recipes and practical applications in the heart of Detroit’s food system — the Eastern Market!